-Figure 2-5.-Distribution of force.
+Figure 2-3 - Effects of atmospheric pressure.

 So far we have explained the effects of atmospheric pressure on liquids and how external forces are distributed through liquids.
 Let us now focus our attention on forces generated by the weight of liquids themselves.
 To do this, we must first discuss density, specific gravity, and Pascal's law.